-Our faculty members conduct cutting-edge research and publish in internationally recognized journals in the following areas: Laser Spectroscopy and Nonlinear Optics (Jean-Jacques Zondy), Laser-based material science (Zhandos Utegulov), Quantum Metamaterials (Constantinos Valagiannopoulos), Nanophotonics (Alexander Tikhonov), Ultrafast Photonics, Tunable Photonic Oscillatorsm, and Applied Nonlinear Dynamics (Vassilios Kovanis), Solitons and Topological Photonics (Anton Desyatnikov), Quantum Information and Communication (Aikaterini Mandilara), General Relativity, Cosmology, Black Holes (Daniele Malafarina), General Relativity and Quantum Cosmology, Quantum Field Theory (Michael Good), Atomic and Molecular Physics, Quantum Chemistry (Sergiy Bubin), Computational and Theoretical Astrophysics, Radiation Transport (Ernazar Abdikamalov), Statistical Mechanics and Complex Systems (Thomas Oikonomou).
+Our faculty members conduct cutting-edge research and publish in internationally recognized peer-reviewed journals in the following areas: Laser Spectroscopy and Nonlinear Optics (Jean-Jacques Zondy), Laser-based Material Science (Zhandos Utegulov), Functional Nanomaterials for Photovoltaics and Optoelectronics, Micro- and Nanofabrication (Askhat Jumabekov), Photonics and Quantum Metamaterials (Constantinos Valagiannopoulos), Radiation Material Science (Alexander Tikhonov), Ultrafast Photonics, Solitons and Topological Photonics (Anton Desyatnikov), Quantum Information and Communication (Aikaterini Mandilara), General Relativity, Cosmology, Black Holes (Daniele Malafarina), General Relativity and Quantum Cosmology, Quantum Field Theory (Michael Good), Atomic and Molecular Physics, Quantum Chemistry (Sergiy Bubin), Computational and Theoretical Astrophysics, Radiation Transport (Ernazar Abdikamalov), Statistical Mechanics and Complex Systems (Thomas Oikonomou).

 Directed research opportunities exist including research internships within Nazarbayev University, National Laboratory Astana, and many foreign universities.
 Contact members of the physics department for details on becoming a physics major and choosing a research area that interests you.